csgillespie/efficientR/main.md

 ## Code profiling {#performance-profvis}

 Often you will have working code, but simply want it to run faster.
-In some cases it's obvious where the bottle neck lies.
+In some cases it's obvious where the bottleneck lies.
 Sometimes you will guess, relying on intuition.
 A drawback of this is that you could be wrong, and waste time optimising the wrong piece of code.
 To make slow code run faster, it is first important to determine where the slow code lives.
 This is the purpose of code profiling.